Layr-Labs/eigenda-proxy/README.md

 An optional `--eigenda.confirmation-depth` flag can be provided to specify a number of ETH block confirmations to wait for the confirmBatch to have landed onchain before returning the cert to the batcher after having dispersed a blob in the put route.
 The flag value can either be the string 'finalized' or a number:
-`finalized`: Wait for the confirmBatch transaction to be finalized on-chain before returning the cert to the batcher `0`: Verify the cert immediately upon blob confirmation and return the cert `N where 0<N<64`: Wait `N` blocks before returning the cert to the batcher (default value is 5)
+`finalized`: Wait for the confirmBatch transaction to be finalized on-chain before returning the cert to the batcher `0`: Verify the cert immediately upon blob confirmation and return the cert `N where 0<N<64`: Wait `N` blocks before returning the cert to the batcher

-The default value is 5.
+The default value is 8.
 Using 0 is dangerous: see [troubleshooting the batch-hash-mismatch error](./docs/troubleshooting_v1.md#batch-hash-mismatch-error).

 ### In-Memory Backend